asuengineering/asu-labs-theme/README.md

 This theme brings to life several templates and custom post types that we commonly found within our collection of working small & medium sized lab groups.
 It is a parent theme and includes the following assets.

-- ASU Header and Footer, version 4.6
-- Font Awesome Pro, version 5.2
+- Font Awesome Pro, version 5.12.0
 - Google Font "Roboto", part of the ASU Web Standards.
 - Carbon Fields v3.0, loaded as a part of the theme.